-From the investors' perspective, many U.S.-based serial search fund investors said that they relied on the knowledge of local investors before making a commitment, since it was likely to be their first investment in that country (or region).
+From the investors' perspective, many U.S.-based serial search fund investors said that they relied on the knowledge of local investors before making a commitment since it was likely to be their first investment in that country (or region).
 Interestingly, this has also been the case among local investors.
 One European investor who committed to a domestic search fund reported that he made the investment primarily because of the quality of serial search fund investors that invested - the search fund model and the entrepreneur were secondary considerations.

 After raising the search fund, many searchers expressed frustration at the lack of an appropriate legal entity.
-U.S. searchers most commonly form a limited liability corporation (LLC) since its flexibility allows for various outcomes, including the conversion of search into different kinds of equity.
-However, the LLC vehicle does not typically exist outside North America.
+U.S. searchers most commonly form a limited liability corporation (LLC) since its flexibility allows for various outcomes including the conversion of search capital into different kinds of equity.
+However, the LLC vehicle does not typically exist outside the United States and Canada.
 Many searchers reported forming an LLC in the United States in order to attract U.S. investors and Latin American searchers did the same since many of their local investors were already familiar with the LLC structure.
-However, European searchers have had to be very creative, with one fund reported having to sell their units as pieces of debt.
+However, European searchers have had to be creative, with one fund selling their units as pieces of convertible debt.
 One Spanish searcher set up a U.K. company for the search fund because (a) the structure had already been created in the United Kingdom for prior search funds and (b) the searcher had commitments from several U.K. investors as well as U.S. investors who had invested in those prior U.K. search funds.
-The associated costs have also been significantly higher, with many funds reporting initial legal costs above €20,000.
-Many North American lawyers will delay payment of structuring costs, whereas most European lawyers require upfront payment.
+The organization costs have also been significantly higher, with many funds reporting initial legal costs above €20,000.
+Many U.S. and Canadian lawyers will delay payment of organization costs, whereas most European lawyers require upfront payment so far.

-As these anecdotes demonstrate, the initial hurdles of raising search capital and forming the search entity are surmountable, but international searchers face unique challenges that may contribute to the formation of fewer international search funds, even with a 20-year history outside North America.
+As these anecdotes demonstrate, the initial hurdles of raising search capital and forming the search entity are surmountable, but international searchers face unique challenges that may contribute to the formation of fewer international search funds, even with a 20-year history outside the United States and Canada.